kedanco/100-days-kallaway-log/README.md

 **Today's Progress:** React for Beginners Course

 **Thoughts:** Halfway through the course!
 Touched a lot on props, state and editing, displaying of information today.
 I realised something after being at a meetup, and also reading about a similar article on Medium: I spent so much time finding and reading and collating resources that I haven't been doing anything.
-I haven't been creating, and trying out stuff on my own, it's been tutorials and tutorials and videos etc of how to do things
+I haven't been creating, and trying out stuff on my own, it's been tutorials and tutorials and videos etc of how to do things.
+I should really try creating something on my own after a few courses.

+**Link to work:**

+### Day 83 : 1st June Friday, 2018

+**Today's Progress:** React for Beginners Course

+**Thoughts:** Moved on to finish the CRUD functions, touched on React animations using stylus and it was hard and confusing...
+Adding CSSTransition and TransitionGroup tags into the code made it no longer simple to read.

+Though it was definitely fun seeing the animations happen!

 **Link to work:**